 ‘My mother,’ and my many ‘Uncles.’

 My stepdad and ‘mother‘ had been divorced for about three years when suddenly they were together again.
 He had visited to see his kids at that time, and then, with no warning, he just came back.

 During his absence, my ‘mother’ had married a man who just turned up one day in the house.
 This peace didn’t last long because he was an alcoholic, but he was friendly, and it was quieter for a while!

 That wasn’t unusual; we had lots of uncles; who would turn up and stay awhile.
 However, she married that one, and subsequently, he left.

 Then she got back with my stepdad and got pregnant again.
-Therefore, we had to move house because so many of us and my mother became seriously ill when she was heavily pregnant.
+Therefore, we had to move house because there were so many of us, and my mother became seriously ill when she was heavily pregnant.

 At this point, I went to stay with my Nan & Grandfather, and I stayed with them for over a year.
 Again, my mother split up from my stepdad, and subsequently, she was back out and on the pull.